abilandz/PH8124/Lecture_7/Lecture_7.md

 To memorize the rules easier, to leading order only the **Bash** constructs which begin with ```$``` or ```\``` keep their special meanings within double quotes.

-Finally, we consider the example when we initialize variable with the content of some file:
+Finally, we consider the example when we initialize a variable with the content of some file:

 ```bash
 Var=$(< someFile)
 ```

-Only the following syntax will recover correctly the content of original file:
+Only the following syntax will correctly recover the content of the original file:

 ```bash
 echo "$Var"